benbjohnson/whodump/README.md

 ## DESCRIPTION

-Whodump is a command line tool that accepts a list of domain names through STDIN and checks for their availability using the Whois protocol.
+Whodump is a command line tool that accepts a list of domain names and checks for their availability using the Whois protocol.
 A list of available domains are returned.

 Whodump follows the rules of [Semantic Versioning](http://semver.org/).